gnosia93/eliminate-db-hotblock/readme.md

 Next step is to create schema objects and initialize tables. please execute command like below at ec2 instance console, and you need to confirm product table's row count is 10000.
+If you are good at MySQL database and compatibles, you can login auroa RDS using mysql client and check sample schema, auto generated datas. check and refer information in create-schame.sql file for login.

 ```
 $ cd /home/ec2-user/demo-cache/init/sql